sizeru/aos-lab3/README.md

 Program headers create the address space and section headers memory map things into the right place.

 A section is a contiguous region of a file.

+It seems to me that the program headers are mainly for protection, while sections indicate where the parts of an executable live.